jcasal-homer/HomerHEVC/README.md

 Contributors:

 Up to now all code has being developed by Juan Casal, an IT and Telecomunications engineer with more than 12 years of experience in video encoding and transmission.

-Please fin Juan Casal's personal linkedIn profile in https://www.linkedin.com/pub/juan-casal/47/373/8a6.
+Find Juan Casal's personal linkedIn profile in https://www.linkedin.com/pub/juan-casal/47/373/8a6.

-If you want to contribute to the development of HomerHEVC, please contact me on jcasal.homer@gmail.com.
+Contact: jcasal.homer@gmail.com